Is it worth revisiting the stylish world of the Phantom Thieves with Persona 5 Royal?

 2. Jose Is Adorable.
 But Mementos Is Still …

 Jose, the new NPC, is as adorable as they come.
 His shop screen is also breathtakingly beautiful.
 Man, if I had a son, I would surely paint his bedroom that way.

 On the other hand, Mementos is still … … I know a lot of effort had been taken to make it less dreary.
 Sadly, it still feels like a drag.
 I’m still rushing to reach the end-areas to get the expeditions done and over with.

-Oh, this improvement is wonderful.
-Confidants will call you after a meeting i.e. you another go at a boost.
-The awkward social creature I am, as in I always tend to pick the worst responses, these calls are invaluable in boosting my arcana.
+Oh, this improvement is wonderful!
+Confidants will call you after a meeting i.e. you get another go at a boost.
+The awkward social creature I am, as in I always pick the worst responses, these calls are invaluable in boosting my arcana.
 Great change, Atlus!